Artanemus/FES_FireEquimentServices/README.md

 GitHub project, FES_ERStudio, holds the database design for MSSQL EXPRESS dbo.FES database.
 (SQL build scripts may appear here.)

-VBA folder holds the export of BAS and Forms.
+VBA folder holds the export of BAS and Forms. via RubberDuck addin

-The .accdb file (a file I deemed to large to be contantly updated and uploaded to GitHub) is available on request.
+Folder BUILD contains accdb snapshot and T-SQL for backend creation and system data dump.

 A FES website showing it's features and with full help files ...
 TBA.